lab-core/multimodal-viewer/README.md

 ## Setting Up the Backend

-Running the backend requires a python environment
+Running the backend requires a Python environment

 ```bash
 # Creating Python environment